lmweber/lmweber.github.io/pages/research.md

 ### Open science

-I strongly support open science principles, including the release of open-source software, free availability of code and data resources, and publication of preprints.
-In my view, open science is better science and leads to faster advances, since open-source software and reproducible code and data repositories allow researchers to easily build on each others' ideas.
-In January 2021, my efforts to create open code and data resources as part of my computational projects were recognized with the aware of a [Research Symbiont award](https://researchsymbionts.org/).
-I also support the publication of preprints and efforts to open the academic publishing system, such as open-access publication and journal-independent peer review, to ensure that the public has access to the results of publicly funded research and democratize access to publication venues for researchers.
+I support open science principles, including the release of open-source software, free availability of code and data resources, and publication of preprints.
+Open science is better science and leads to faster scientific advances, since open-source software and reproducible code and data repositories allow researchers to easily build on each others' work and ideas.
+In January 2021, my efforts to create open code and data resources as part of my computational projects were recognized with a [Research Symbiont award](https://researchsymbionts.org/).
+I also support the publication of preprints and efforts to open the academic publishing system, such as open-access publication and journal-independent peer review, to ensure that the public has access to the results of publicly funded research and to democratize access to publication venues for researchers.